sparkfun/Arduino_Boards/README.md

 * **Please note: This will only work under Arduino IDE versions 1.5 and up.**
 * Some boards such as the Pro Micro and the Mega Pro come in more than one form.
 For these **you must select the correct processor** in the 'Tools' menu.
 * Information on compiling and programming the bootloaders can be found in the bootloaders directory.
+* **Bugs introduced in the Arduino IDE version 1.6.6 through at least 1.6.9 produce errors indicating there is something wrong with these files.
+This can be resolved by reverting back to 1.6.5-r5.
+So far all reports seem to indicated that 1.6.10 has also fixed the issues.
+These intermittent issues are difficult to reliably reproduce.**